-Washington 99 follows a portion of old U.S. 99 through the Seattle-Tacoma area, beginning at Interstate 5 in Fife and leading north 49 miles to Interstate 5 at Everett.
-There is a gap in the alignment from SR 518 by Seattle Tacoma International Airport in SeaTac and the Washington 599 (Marginal Way) freeway in Tukwila.
+Washington State Route 99 follows a portion of old U.S. 99 through the Seattle-Tacoma area, beginning at I-5 in Fife and leading north 49 miles to I-5 at Everett.
+There is a gap in the SR 99 alignment from SR 518 by Seattle-Tacoma International Airport (SEA) in SeaTac and the SR 599 (Marginal Way) freeway in Tukwila.

 Marginal Way carries SR 99 northward through the industrial south side of Seattle along a road that varies with freeway and at-grade sections.
-This route takes Washington 99 northward onto the Alaskan Way Viaduct, an elevated roadway with double deck sections leading north to Downtown by the Puget Sound waterfront to a tunnel at 1st Avenue.
+This route extended SR 99 northward onto the former Alaskan Way Viaduct, which was an elevated roadway with double deck sections between the Puget Sound waterfront and Downtown Seattle to a tunnel at 1st Avenue.

-Constructed in 1952, the tunnel portion of SR 99 under Belltown leads the state route northward to Aurora Avenue.
+The new alignment for SR 99 bypassed the previous tunnel taking SR 99 below Belltown.
+Constructed in 1952, the former tunnel portion of SR 99 led the state route northward to Aurora Avenue.
 Aurora Avenue comprises a multi-lane boulevard northward to Westlake, Woodland Park, Northwest Seattle and an exit of the city into Shoreline.

 08/30/06 by AARoads